 Usually not.
-Prosecutors will instead refer these kids to community-based diversion programs in lieu of misdemeanor charges.
+LA County Prosecutors will instead refer these kids to community-based diversion programs in lieu of misdemeanor charges.
 If the alleged offense was a wobbler (which can be a misdemeanor or a felony), prosecutors must file charges as a misdemeanor absent a documented history of violence; furthermore, prosecutors will need approval from the DIC (Deputy in charge) to bypass diversion.

 Youths who commit property damage or have minor altercations with their household will not be charged if DCFS can better serve them.
 And if the property damage or altercations involved the youth’s group home, foster family, or other youths, the child will not be prosecuted if the incident was reasonably related to the child’s mental health problems or trauma history.